jshuadvd/hacks-n-notes/databases/readme.md

 ### Second normal form (2NF)

 * It complies with 1NF
+* There should only be one key in the table.
-* Every non-prime attribute of the table is dependent on the whole of every candidate key.
+* All the non-key attributes should be dependent on the key.

 ### Third normal form (3NF)